borh/papers/register-database.md

 author-affiliation: National Institute for Japanese Language and Linguistics
 date: \today
 abstract: |
+  Construction of an ontology of genres from media labels in the Balanced Corpus of Contemporary Written Japanese.
+  By making the calculation of media labels tractable, we take a first step towards an empirically motivated evaluation of the validity of the labels in representing genre and register differences.
   Construction of a database for profiling the register of a word or collocation.
   Merging of lexical and textual meta-information.
   Focus on integrating meta-information that is indirectly associated with register.